To0TurNT/TurNT_ButtonCollection/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the TurNT Button Collection License (Version 1.0) - see the [LICENSE](LICENSE) file for details.

+**TL;DR:** Free to use with attribution!
+You must credit "TurNT Button Collection" with a link back to this repo when using these buttons in your projects.
+Cannot be resold as a standalone product.